dromotherm/blog/homeRawEn.md

 energy networks.
 It aims to develop a lo-fi smart grid to meet the heating needs of buildings, using a "solar thermic" road, requiring only proven and controlled implementation techniques.

-The Dromotherm project focuses on the issue of passive buildings and positive energy islands, powered by low-temperature heating networks.
+The Dromotherm project focuses on passive buildings and positive energy islands, powered by low-temperature heating networks.

 ## The fatal heat of the roads to power a building ?